-|Check list you need to understand and prepare to achieve the goals of your global negotiations.|
+Check list you need to understand and prepare to achieve the goals of your global negotiations.

-All good plans are premised on good strategy and adapting our tactics to meet new challenges.
-Strategy is not based on guesswork but on intelligence, and even more importantly, preparation.
+All good negotiation plans are premised on good strategy and adapting our tactics to meet new challenges.
+Strategy is not based on guesswork but on intelligence, and even more importantly, negotiation preparation.
 It is one thing to prepare for a negotiation within our own country, but it is entirely different when we consider a business partnership that operates within an altogether different culture.
-If we don't prepare wisely beforehand, then we're likely to be in for a bumpy ride.
+If we don’t prepare wisely beforehand, then we’re likely to be in for a bumpy ride.

 We must always make certain we understand our goals or objectives clearly, before we board the plane.
 Similarly, if our negotiations are through a third party acting on our behalf, we want to ensure that they fully understand our objectives.

-Next, we must know our authority limits prior to the negotiations - what we can do and not do.
-It is vital that if any agreement is reached, it is not to be considered binding until the appropriate decision makers, have given the agreement their stamp of approval.
+Next, we must know our authority limits prior to the negotiations – what we can do and not do.
+It is vital that if any business negotiation agreement is reached, it is not to be considered binding until the appropriate decision makers, have given the agreement their stamp of approval.

 It may also be helpful if our negotiator has sufficient authority to suggest to their counterpart, that the preliminary agreement has a good prospect of being accepted by the principal decision makers.
-This should all be determined internally prior to the start of any international negotiation.
+This should all be determined internally prior to the start of any international business negotiation.

-We will want to arrange and organize our ability to communicate, pass documents and set up an appropriate hierarchical structure.
+We will want to arrange and organise our ability to communicate, pass documents and set up an appropriate hierarchical structure.
 Identify all the logistic needs beforehand.
 Carefully consider the structure of the team, so that only the relevant players are involved.

 It is better if we have a single spokesperson who can integrate all the components into a single vision.
 Multiple speakers can cause our counterparts to become confused.
 For example, negotiators that have incorporated only technical experts have often become bogged down in the technical details.
 This might lead to needless squabbling over minor issues that cloud the bigger picture.